 Arbitration clauses and your rights

 Just because you signed an arbitration agreement doesn’t mean you lose all your rights.
 You can still win a case against your employer if you have been subjected to harassment at work.
-However, if you haven’t signed one, your options for fighting sexual harassment in New York City are much greater.
+However, if you haven’t signed one, your options for fighting the case is much greater.
 You can opt for filing a charge with the EEOC or filing a lawsuit in court.

-The lawyers at Derek Smith Law Group, PLLC handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City area, New Jersey and Philadelphia.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or email at firstname.lastname@example.org.
+We handle a multitude of cases that involve sexual harassment in Manhattan and the greater New York City, Miami, New Jersey, and Philadelphia.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at firstname.lastname@example.org.